cloudfoundry-attic/etcd-release/README.md

 4. iaas_settings

-	The iaas settings stub contains iaas specific settings, including networks, cloud properties, and compilation properties.
-Please see the bosh documentation for setting up networks and subnets on your IaaS of choice.
+	The IaaS settings stub contains IaaS-specific settings, including networks, cloud properties, and compilation properties.
+Please see the BOSH documentation for setting up networks and subnets on your IaaS of choice.
 We currently allow for three network configurations on your IaaS: etcd1, etcd2, and compilation.
 You must also specify the stemcell to deploy against as well as the version (or latest).

 We provide [default stubs for a BOSH-Lite deployment](https://github.com/cloudfoundry-incubator/etcd-release/blob/master/manifest-generation/bosh-lite-stubs).
 Specifically: